 Atomizing "Coil Heads" - Typically coils heads are located within and near the middle or bottom of a "tank system".
-The has a base that then threads onto a battery which powers the coil head upon inhalation.
-This diagram shows a popular tank system (Aspire Nautilus) broken down and expanded:
+The tank has a base that threads onto a battery which powers the coil upon inhalation.
+This diagram shows a popular tank system (Aspire Nautilus) broken down:

 Coil heads have a heating element or wire typically wound around some type of wick often made of silica.
 The wick absorbs fluid from the surrounding tank and continually feeds the heating element with eLiquid.

 Think of this heating element like the filament inside a light bulb which glows hot when power is applied.
-Once power flows through the heating element and inhalation begins, air pulled up through a central column is combined with heat from the heating element as the air passes through the coil head.
+Once power flows through the heating element and inhalation begins, air pulled up through a central column is combined with heated liquid from the heating element.
 The end result is the vaporization of liquid that has been "wicked" up into the coil head.
 This vaporized eLiquid is carried up and out through the mouthpiece to the user.